Death of Quawan Charles

 On November 3, 2020, Quawan "Bobby" Charles, a 15-year-old African American boy, was found dead in a sugar cane field in Iberia Parish, Louisiana.
 He had been reported missing on October 30, 2020, after leaving his house in Baldwin, Louisiana with a friend, 17-year-old Gavin Irvin, and Irvin's mother, Janet.

 After Charles's parents reported their son's disappearance to police, the department "gave no indication" that they were investigating it, according to attorneys.
 After his body was discovered, a preliminary autopsy by the coroner's office determined that the cause of death was "likely drowning".
 The death gained national attention following the release of a graphic photo of Charles's mutilated body posted to the internet by his family.
-It is being investigated as a homicide.